jeffreysorgen/golf-club-sensors/README.md

 - 10X the data

-_**Description of SWING data:**_

-_(This might need to be earlier in gyro section)_

-- Swing data coordinates begin in one direction as a backswing.
-- Then four seconds is recorded in 100ms increments
-- Each increment saved as a data point
-- Every data point saved into an array
-- Every array saved to a data set
-- Collection of golf swings are the data set
-- Real swing is appx four seconds
-- All swings begin at 0ms
-- All swings can be graphed in 3D space
-- All swings can be graphed in 3D motion

 _**Future considerations**_

 - Explore how to enhance the swing data to include ball striking
 - What new sensor measurements can this be adapted to include?

 [ Top ](#golf-swing-sensors-overview)[| Accelerometer ](#sensor-accelerometer)[| Power ](#solving-for-power)[| Gyro ](#collecting-gyro-data)[]()[]()[]()